Heartwarming: Mansfield Park

 - The realization that, for all her fault, Mary Crawford does love Edmund.

-- Fanny refuses to say anything that will hurt her cousins's reputation, despite the fact that she could actually save herself from Mr. Crawford in the second.
+- Fanny refuses to say anything that will hurt her cousins' reputation, despite the fact that she could actually save herself from Mr. Crawford in the second.

-- Fanny's gradual realization of Susan's merits, and her joy at finding someone else who loves her and whom she can both love and esteem.
+- Fanny's gradual realization of Susan's merits, and Susan's joy at finding someone else who loves her and whom she can both love and esteem.

 - Susan being offered residence at Mansfield Park where she finds happiness under the love of Bertrams.